Cheater’s chorizo is homemade chorizo made with pork, paprika, garlic, cayenne pepper, and wine. As irresistible as it is easy.

 An easy riff on real chorizo, this homemade chorizo (aka cheater’s chorizo) is simply a loose sausage with a mild heat and a smoky smack that can be quickly mixed up and stashed in the fridge for you to use as the situation or your craving demands.
 Although let’s be clear about one thing.
 This is not Portuguese chouriço, a smoked sausage traditionally fashioned from pork butt, paprika, garlic, crushed dried red pepper, and a splash of homemade wine in a three-day celebration that takes place twice a year (although if we had our way, it would happen each week).
 The recipe that follows is cheater’s chorizo, a fresh sausage that comes together in less than 10 minutes from pork butt, paprika, garlic, cayenne, and the rest of the wine that’s languishing on your countertop.
 Its keen ability to keep in the fridge for up to a week means you can use it at will, sprinkling it like pixie dust hither and yon, thinking of it more in terms of an Italian sausage than a proper aged chorizo.
 Whatever you call it, however you use it, we think you’ll be grateful to have a tub of it in the fridge so you can sizzle it up at a moment’s notice.
 This recipe has been updated.
 Originally published May 15, 2011.–Renee Schettler Rossi

-How To Use This Easy Homemade Chorizo
+How To Incorporate This Easy Homemade Chorizo Into Your Cooking

 Wondering how to use this easy homemade chorizo?
 Let your imagination be your only limitation.
 We suggest you turn to the good folks at River Cottage for their advice, which includes “You can shape some into mini meatballs or little patties and fry until browned, then chuck into tomato sauces, bean casseroles, vegetables soups, and the like.
 Or you can fry a couple of handfuls of the mixture, breaking it up with the edge of a wooden spatula as you go until you have a pan of coarse, crisp chorizo crums to scatter over salads, soups, and egg dishes—especially scrambled eggs—or toss with pasta or vegetables, such as broccoli.”
 Let us know your favorite destination for this cheater’s chorizo recipe by leaving a comment below!